Duke Pediatric Heart Surgeons Perform World’s First Partial Heart Transplant

 At just five pounds and less than a month old, Owen underwent the eight-hour surgery.
 He recovered well and was able to leave the hospital with his parents about seven weeks later.

-Now about five months old, it’s hard to notice much difference between Owen and other babies his age.
-He’s reaching all the normal infant developmental milestones, his check-ups show that his heart is functioning well, and his heart valves aren’t leaking.
+Within months, his parents said it was hard to notice much difference between Owen and other babies his age.
+He reached all the normal infant developmental milestones, and his check-ups showed that his heart was functioning well, and his heart valves weren’t leaking.

 “I still don’t think I have comprehended the magnitude of the medical and technological advances that [Owen] represents,” said Nick.